Neurosis: Breuer, Freud and contemporaries (1880-1939)

 In that work, Freud noted that:The meaning of neurotic symptoms was first discovered by J. Breuer in the study and felicitous cure of a case of hysteria which has since become famous (1880–82).
-It is true that P. Janet independently reached the same result; [and published it a decade earlier]...
+It is true that P. Janet independently reached the same result...

 The [neurotic] symptom develops as a substitution for something else that has remained suppressed.
 Certain psychological experiences should normally have become so far elaborated that consciousness would have attained knowledge of them.
 This did not take place, however, but out of these interrupted and disturbed processes, imprisoned in the unconscious, the symptom arose...